romaicaachenouf-alt/Project-ANP-Group-4/README.md

 5/Regular blood sugar check-ups:Especially if you have a family history of diabetes.
 6/Avoid smoking and alcohol:these habits increase the risk of chronic disease ,including diabetes .
 ## 5_Living with Diabetes:
+## 🩸 Living with Diabetes

+**Living with diabetes** means learning how to balance your food, activity, medication, and emotions to keep your blood sugar levels within a healthy range.
+It’s not just about taking medicine — it’s about building a sustainable, healthy lifestyle. 💪

+---

+### 🩺 1.
+Understanding Diabetes
+There are two main types:
+- **Type 1:** The body doesn’t produce insulin.
+- **Type 2:** The body doesn’t use insulin properly.
+Both cause high blood sugar if not managed well.

+---

+### 🥗 2.
+Nutrition
+- Eat **balanced meals** including complex carbs (oats, quinoa, whole grains), lean protein, and healthy fats.
+- Avoid **refined sugars** and **highly processed foods**.
+- Prefer **small and frequent meals** to prevent glucose spikes.
+- Track your **carbohydrate intake**, as it has the biggest impact on blood sugar.

+---

+### 🏃‍♀️ 3.
+Physical Activity
+- Regular **exercise** improves insulin sensitivity and helps maintain a healthy weight.
+- Aim for **at least 30 minutes of activity daily** (walking, cycling, swimming, etc.).
+- If you take insulin or medication, **check your blood sugar** before and after exercise.

+---

+### 💊 4.
+Medication & Monitoring
+- Take your **insulin or oral medications** exactly as prescribed.
+- **Monitor your blood sugar** regularly (morning, before meals, or as advised by your doctor).
+- Keep a **logbook** of your results to share with your healthcare provider.

+---

+### 😌 5.
+Emotional Health
+Living with diabetes can be emotionally challenging — and that’s normal.
+- Practice **stress management** (deep breathing, meditation, journaling).
+- **Seek support** from family, friends, or diabetes communities.

+---

+### 👣 6.
+Regular Check-ups
+- Visit your doctor regularly for **HbA1c tests**, **eye exams**, **foot checks**, and **kidney screenings**.
+- Prevention and early detection of complications are essential to long-term health.

+---

+✨ *Remember: living with diabetes doesn’t mean limiting your life — it means learning to live it smartly and healthily.*

+---

+## 📚 References
+1. American Diabetes Association.
+(2024). *Standards of Medical Care in Diabetes.* Diabetes Care.
+2. World Health Organization (WHO).
+(2023). *Diabetes Fact Sheet.*
+3. Centers for Disease Control and Prevention (CDC).
+(2023). *Managing Diabetes: Healthy Living Guide.*
+4. Mayo Clinic.
+(2024). *Diabetes management: How lifestyle, daily routine affect blood sugar.*

+---

 ## 6_Resources:
 [World Health Organization – Diabetes Information](https://www.who.int/health-topics/diabetes)